 I discovered on the dune that my partner had never done paragliding.
 As I was sure he would love it, I booked him in for an intro lesson to learn how to fly.
 As advertised by the instructor, he was able to fly solo on this first day!
 Sensations are guaranteed!

 I joined the fun for a tandem flight.
 The view from up there was fantastic.
 The water was very clear so we could see sharks and rays.
 We were flying with (and above) eagles and even spotted a kingfisher.
 It’s such a unique feeling.
-The landscape is stunning with Fraser Island in the background, the coloured sands just below us, Double Island Point a bit further, and Tin Can Bay on the side.
+The landscape is stunning with K’gari (Fraser Island) in the background, the coloured sands just below us, Double Island Point a bit further, and Tin Can Bay on the side.
 The take-off and the landing are done on the soft sand of the dune which makes it effortless for beginners during a tandem!

 Paragliding is highly weather dependent.
 If you are lucky enough to be there on a good day for it, or if you leave nearby and can plan a trip according to the weather, I highly recommend it!